Vaccinations for RA Patients

-Care has to be taken with vaccinations because these diseases are autoimmune disorders (i.e. they are related to problems with the immune system), and in addition, many of the medications used to treat them work by suppressing the immune system to a certain degree.
+Care must be taken with vaccinations because these diseases are autoimmune disorders, and many of the medications used to treat them work by suppressing the immune system to a certain degree.

-Depending on a person's disease and medications, some vaccines (e.g. the flu shot) are generally very safe for people to get any time, while others (e.g. “live” vaccines) can only be safely administered under certain conditions, and must be coordinated with a doctor.
+Depending on a person's disease and medications, some vaccines (such as the flu shot) are generally very safe for people to get any time.
+Other vaccines (such as "live vaccines") can only be safely administered under certain conditions, and must be coordinated with a doctor.